 On September 11, 2014, the Company announced that our Board of Directors authorized a new share repurchase program (the 2014 Share Repurchase Program) pursuant to which the Company may repurchase up to \$300,000 of the Company's common stock.
 The 2014 Share Repurchase Program authorization revokes the previously authorized but unused amounts of \$112,664 from the 2013 Share Repurchase Program.
-The Company's intention is to repurchase shares to offset equity dilution and to repurchase shares based on market conditions to return excess cash to shareholders.
 The 2014 Share Repurchase Program does not have an expiration date and may be suspended or discontinued at any time.